MrShahin2004/login_panel/README.txt

 Step 4: Redirecting to another page while the token is still valid.
 If the token expires, the user will be redirected to the login page.

+Step 5: Creating a panel for admins to control the users' status and activity.